Cheapest Food to Buy: Best List of 57 Budget Foods

 Chickpeas, are small, round beans.
 They are also sometimes called garbanzo beans.
 They can be enjoyed in a variety of ways, from being roasted as a crunchy snack, to being added to salads, soups, stews, and curries.
 They can also be mashed to make hummus.

-9) Black beans
+9) Black Beans

 Black beans have dark and glossy skin and a creamy interior.
 A great way to use black beans is in tacos, burritos, and rice and beans.